imagekitio/docs-keep-a-changelog/features/single-sign-on/README.md

 ## How does ImageKit use SSO?

-ImageKit uses SAML based authentication for "Just In Time" (JIT) provisioning for your users.
-JIT provisioning means that you do not need to create or update users on ImageKit User Management page manually.
+ImageKit uses SAML-based authentication for "Just In Time" (JIT) provisioning for your users.
+JIT provisioning means that you do not need to create or update users on the ImageKit [User management](../user-access-management.md) page manually.
 This will be done automatically whenever a user that exists on your IdP logs into ImageKit using SSO.

 For this, you need to configure SAML provisions on your Identity Provider platform.